PagerDuty/pdpyras/README.rst

 -------
 This module was borne of necessity for a basic API client to eliminate code duplication in some of the PagerDuty Customer Support team's internal Python-based API tooling.
+We needed something to eliminate the toil of re-implementing common solutions such as querying objects by name, pagination and authentication.

-We found ourselves frequently performing REST API requests using beta or non-documented API endpoints for one reason or another, so we needed the client that provided easy access to features of the underlying HTTP library (i.e. to obtain the response headers, or set special request headers).
-We also needed something that eliminated tedious tasks like querying objects by name, pagination and authentication.
-Finally, we discovered that the way we were using Requests (our erstwhile go-to HTTP client) wasn't leveraging its connection pooling feature, and wanted a way to easily enforce this as a standard practice.
+We also found ourselves frequently performing REST API requests using beta or non-documented API endpoints for one reason or another, so we needed the client that provided easy access to features of the underlying HTTP library (i.e. to obtain the response headers, or set special request headers).
+Finally, we discovered that the way we were using Requests (our erstwhile go-to HTTP client) wasn't leveraging its connection pooling feature, which led to performance issues, and we wanted a way to easily enforce best practices.

 We evaluated at the time a few other open-source API libraries and deemed them to be either overkill for our purposes or not giving the implementer enough